alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }
 ~~~

-The C++ RAII classes reduce the client code compared to direct use of the GDI API, but the main point is guaranteed *correctness*, via guaranteed cleanup.
-This is however paid for by incurring some ideally needless *inefficiency*, namely that *n* selection effect calls of `SelectObject` are paired with *n* corresponding unselection calls, when just 1 final unselection call would suffice… The GDI API provides the `SaveDC` and `RestoreDC` functions to address that efficiency concern.
+The C++ RAII classes reduce the client code compared to direct use of the GDI API, but the main point is guaranteed *correctness* via guaranteed cleanup.
+This is however paid for by incurring some ideally needless *inefficiency*, namely that *n* selection effect calls of `SelectObject` are paired with *n* corresponding guaranteed unselection calls, when just 1 final unselection call would suffice… The GDI API provides the `SaveDC` and `RestoreDC` functions to address that efficiency concern.

-From a C++ RAII automation point of view `SaveDC`+`RestoreDC` are slightly problematic because the unselection in `RestoreDC` should ideally be done before any possibly selected pen or brush is destroyed, which leads to overlapping lifetimes, which doesn’t match C++ scopes.
+However, from a C++ RAII automation point of view `SaveDC`+`RestoreDC` are slightly problematic because the unselection in `RestoreDC` should ideally be done before any possibly selected pen or brush is destroyed, which requires overlapping lifetimes for the RAII objects, which doesn’t match C++ scopes.